markgw/uh-nlp2021/docs/week5/index.md

 the grammar from the corpus, as above, and estimating the probabilities associated with productions from the same data.

-Begin by collecting counts of the many expansions of an `NP` non-terminal and using these to estimate a probability distribution for `NP -> ?` rules.
+You can, for example, collect all examples in the treebank of where an `NP` is exanded to something and use these to estimate a probability distribution for `NP -> ?` rules.

-> * Show the counts from which you estimate the probabilities
->   and the probabilities of the expansions: the counts for the
->   numerator and the denominator.
->   Exclude from your output any expansions that only occur fewer than *200*
->   times.
-(But don't exclude them from the probability
->   calculations.)
+> Bonus exercise (optional):

-<div class="submit">Submit the list of productions with probabilities and the counts needed to estimate them.</div>

-### 3.2: PCFG
+> Try doing this youself for NPs.

 NLTK provides a tool to estimate all the probabilities of a PCFG from the productions in a treebank.